eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 > **Theorem:** (No Favorite Betrayal Under a Condorcet Winner) If $P$ has a Condorcet winner, there is no profitable manipulation (complex or otherwise) for any coalition of voters involving betraying their favorite candidate in favor of a less-preferred candidate.
 That is, for any voter preferring $A\succ B\succ C$ in a state with a sincere Condorcet winner, then they can always vote $A\succ B$ and $A\succ C$ without fear of a profitable manipulation that would have been available had they instead voted $B\succ A$ or $C\succ A$.\label{no-favorite-betrayal}

 {% proof Click to expand proof %}
 **Proof:** This is also a [machine-verified](#a-verification-notebook) result, but there is some intuition for this.
+To reach Gate 1, the Burial chain only requires manipulating your vote in the $B$ vs $C$ matchup.
+There are, in fact, steps on the chain that *could* be achieved with a $B\succ A$ deviation, as well as a $C\succ B$ deviation.
+However, by single-lie sufficiency, only the $C\succ B$ is *required*.
+In fact, since the final step requires making $C\to B$ stronnger than $B\to A$, doing any $B\succ A$ deviation actually makes the manipulation *more difficult*.
+Therefore, while the burial chain could theoretically include some $B\succ A$ deviations, they are ultimately *counterproductive* and unnecessary.
+Thus, we focus on the betrayal chain:

 Gate 2 has two concordant matchups, and hence can only be reached from a state with the same two or more concordant matchups.
 If all three matchups are concordant, then $A$ would be a Condorcet winner, meaning there would be no profitable deviation from that node.
 Hence, any ancestor node of $G_2$ where $A$ does not win must have the exact same matchup structure (a cycle). $\square$
 {% endproof %}

 Betrayal is only profitable if you happen to be in $G_2$, or its single cyclic ancestor (where $A$ is not the winner).
 This cyclic ancestor is *not reachable* from any state with a Condorcet winner that is not your favorite candidate.